Cysharp/MemoryPack/README.md

 MemoryPack supports both parameterized and parameterless constructors.
 The selection of the constructor follows these rules.
 (Applies to classes and structs).

-* If has `[MemoryPackConstructor]`, use it.
+* If it has `[MemoryPackConstructor]`, use it.
-* If there is no explicit constructor (includes private), use parameterless one.
+* If there is no explicit constructor (including private), use a parameterless one.
-* If there is one parameterless/parameterized constructor (includes private), use it.
+* If there is one parameterless/parameterized constructor (including private), use it.
 * If there are multiple constructors, then the `[MemoryPackConstructor]` attribute must be applied to the desired constructor (the generator will not automatically choose one), otherwise the generator will emit an error.
-* If using a parameterized constructor, all parameter names must match a corresponding member names (case-insensitive).
+* If using a parameterized constructor, all parameter names must match corresponding member names (case-insensitive).

 ```csharp
 [MemoryPackable]